iamnotshane/iamnotshane/README.md

 <div style="margin-top:40px;">
   <h2 style="color:#00B4D8;">ABOUT ME</h2>
   <p>
     Python developer with a passion for creating useful applications.
-Currently focused on AI-powered tools and text processing applications.
+Currently focused on AI-powered tools like the Text Humanizer that transforms complex text into more readable formats.
 Looking to collaborate on open-source projects and expand my skills in machine learning and UI design.
   </p>
 </div>